 Apparently Noreen Renier's incidents of working as an FBI investigator appear to be only in her mind along with exaggerated paranormal claims and deceptive event recollections.

-In the past two years Noreen Renier has stood entirely alone other than her attorney for many hours in two different federal court rooms.
+In recent years Noreen Renier has stood entirely alone other than her attorney for many hours in two different federal court rooms.